 Impact On You

 Okay, so what impact does this have on your online business?
 The answer is pretty simple.
-You cannot use non-disparagement clauses to try to control reviews your visitors leave on sites such as Yelp.
-If you currently have such a clause in the Terms for your site, remove it following the update procedures detailed in those terms.
+You cannot use non-disparagement clauses to try to control user reviews on sites such as Yelp.
+Check your Terms to make sure none exist at this time.

 Questions?
 Contact me.